wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 :class: important
 - fragments with extreme GC content can be sequenced as there is no PCR step
 - the same fragment can be sequenced multiple times and used for error correction (Hifi)
-- read length is about 15kb for Hifi reads and up to 175kb for continuous long reads (CLR)
+- read lengths are about 15kb for Hifi reads and up to 175kb for continuous long reads (CLR)
 - accuracy ranges from 99% (Q20) for CLR to 99.9% (Q30) for HiFi reads
-- it is high throughput with one run yielding up to 25 million reads (Revio)
+- it is a high throughput technology, with one run yielding up to 25 million reads (Revio)
-- is still more expensive than Illumina
+- it is still more expensive than Illumina
 ::::

 ---